 The permanent staff making up this team has complementary skills in the field of clinical genetics, molecular genetics, neurophysiology and paediatric neurology.
 Several physicians are team members and actively participate in the projects in the field of intellectual disability and epilepsy.
 We have established and maintain strong links with the local, national and international hospital environments.

 In parallel, a researcher of the team (L. Villard) is responsible for the molecular diagnosis of genetic epilepsies in the Department of Medical Genetics (La Timone Children's Hospital).
-In 2015, this activity led to the creation of a national network under the umbrella of the ANPGM (association of professionals in charge of molecular genetics testing), using high-throughput sequencing technologies.
+In 2015, this activity led to the creation of a national network under the umbrella of the ANPGM (association of professionals in charge of molecular genetics testing), using high-throughput sequencing technologies: the EPIGENE network.

 For our activities in the field of Rett syndrome, we discovered and documented bioaminergic abnormalities in several brain structures involved in autonomic function and the development of motor strategies in an animal model of the disease.
 We have demonstrated the interest of desipramine to treat autonomic dysfunction in an animal model of RTT and obtained an orphan drug designation from the European Medicine Agency (EMA).
 We also discovered an axonal transport defect in the animal model of RTT (patented).
 The results with desipramine and on axonal transport have led to the establishment of two clinical trials for Rett syndrome patients (one of which has been licenced to a US industrial).
 We also validated the use of adeno-associated viruses (AAV) for gene therapy in Rett syndrome using a mouse model of RTT (with the support of the French muscular dystrophy associated, AFM).
 Finally, we have structured a European network of professionals in collaboration with the European Federation of RTT associations (RSE) and developed a European database now containing 2,000 files.